staticcasttype/my386blog/_posts/2023-03-16-Blog-3a-Vision-Score-And-Win-Condition-Data.md

 ## Step 1: Obtain the API Key

 It's easy to obtain an API key from Riot Games.
-At the site https://developer.riotgames.com/ you can request an API key that will expire 24 hours after you request it.
+At [the site](https://developer.riotgames.com/) you can request an API key that will expire 24 hours after you request it.
 So over the course of a week I've had to request a new one a couple of times.

 ![Figure](https://apipheny.io/wp-content/uploads/2020/04/1-6.jpg)

-You can also find all the different endpoints available at https://developer.riotgames.com/apis.
+You can also find all the different endpoints available [here](https://developer.riotgames.com/apis).
 This allows you to find the code to query it yourself, or you can even use it to generate the information directly for you if you want the output fast.

 ## Step 2: Setting Up Your Code